Is Stainless Steel Magnetic? Magnetism of Stainless Steel Screws Explained

 Precipitation-Hardened Stainless Steel

-Precipitation-hardened stainless steel can exhibit magnetic properties due to their complex microstructure, which can include both martensitic and austenitic phases.
+Precipitation-hardened stainless steel can exhibit magnetic properties due to its complex microstructure, which can include both martensitic and austenitic phases.
 These steels are used in aerospace, nuclear, and high-performance industrial applications where high strength, corrosion resistance, and magnetic properties are required.

 What Grade of Stainless Steel is Magnetic?